 So what does the 2.5x markup pay for?
 It pays for creative and development processes, tools, contractors, marketing, spaces, business expenses and more – and most of all, it pays for me to keep sharing my creativity with you and the world in a sustainable, ethical manner.

 We will still be collaborating with like-minded retailers and companies, but in new and creative ways.
 Stay tuned!

 Yunotme won’t be doing discounts nor sales because we are priced and fairly in the first place.
 These are not pieces that become less valuable after 6 months, these are forever pieces.

 There are two types of items you can order - ready-to-ship and preorder.

 Ready-to-ship styles are headbands that we have made from limited amount of deadstock materials.
 Once you buy them, we ship them out to you within 2-3 business days.

 A huge part of the waste problem in the fashion industry is caused by leftover inventory.
 An estimated 100 billion items of clothing are made each year and around 20% goes unsold – left to be incinerated or landfilled.
-Creating your headbands with the pre-order model is how we can ensure we don't create more products than the demand.
+Just a quick google for "fashion unsold inventory" will show some shocking headlines about the billion dollars worth of clothes brands from high-street to luxury are left with each year due to overproduction.
+Creating your headbands with the preorder model is our way of ensuring we don't create more products than the demand.
 You get your products a bit later but we can reduce unnecessary waste together this way.